pingcap/docs/tidb-cloud/migration-job.md

 On the **Precheck** page, you can view the precheck results.
 If the precheck fails, you need to operate according to **Failed** or **Warning** details, and then click **Check again** to recheck.

-If there are no failed check items, but only some warning items, you can evaluate the risk and ignore the warning items.
-If all warning items are ignored, the migration job will automatically go to the next step.
+If there are only some warning items, you can evaluate the risk and ignore the warning items.
+If all warning items are ignored, the migration job will automatically go on to the next step.

 For more information about precheck items, see [Migration Task Precheck](https://docs.pingcap.com/tidb/stable/dm-precheck).